- Allergy Immunobiology Mite (AIM) Group

 - Gut mucosal associated Escherichia coli in patients with chronic inflammatory bowel disease and colorectal cancer.

 Certain strains of Escherichia coli associated with the mucosa of the gastrointestinal (GI) tract have been increasingly implicated in the pathogenesis of Crohn’s disease (CD),Ulcerative colitis (UC) and Colorectal cancer (CRC).
 Several pathogenic mechanisms have been attributed to these strains which include adhesion to and invasion of the gut mucosa, the presence of specific genes involved in their translocation and their survival in macrophages.
 This project aims to characterize E. coli strains found in patients with CD, UC, CRC and healthy individuals with respect to their clonality, their virulence gene profiles and their interaction with a gut epithelial cell line (Caco-2 cell).

-Laboratory Head: Professor Peter Timms
+Research Head: Professor Peter Timms